 - Lesser Goldfinch: This Goldfinch is predated by several organisms, including but not limited to the northern pygmy owls, sharp-shinned hawks, American kestrels, scrub jays, gray squirrels, and brown-headed cowbirds.
 Nest predators that target eggs include Argentine ants, brewer’s blackbirds, and more.

 Goldfinches play a tremendous role in the animal food chain in various capacities.

 - These migratory birds are predated by numerous organisms, both mammals and birds.
-Thus, they offer a great source of protein nutrients to these organisms, allowing them to thrive in this role.
+Thus, they offer these organisms a great source of protein nutrients, allowing them to thrive in this role.

 - By consuming a small number of invertebrates during summer and spring, goldfinches help engage in the biological control of the local populations of the insects they eat.

 - Goldfinches also help disperse seeds to new areas by consuming seeds and nuts, allowing plants to grow and proliferate.
-The plant growth provides food for other organisms within the food chain.
+Plant growth provides food for other organisms within the food chain.

 Which particular food do goldfinches love?